andrewsykim/cloud-provider-vsphere/docs/README.md

 This is the official documentation for the Kubernetes vSphere cloud provider integration.
 This document covers key concepts, features, known issues, installation requirements and steps for Kubernetes clusters running on vSphere.
-Before reading this document, it's worth noting that a Kubernetes cluster can run on vSphere without the cloud provider integration enabled, however, your Kubernetes clusters will lack features that require integration with the underlying infrastructure/cloud provider.
+Before reading this document, it's worth noting that a Kubernetes cluster can run on vSphere without the cloud provider integration enabled, however, your Kubernetes clusters will not have features that require integration with the underlying infrastructure/cloud provider.

 ## Kubernetes Concepts